codefellows-seattle-javascript-401d19/16-19-auth/lab-cameron/README.md

 # Features

-- Allows you to make POST request to `http://localhost:PORTNAME/signup` and receives JWT back in response
+- Allows you to make POST requests to `http://localhost:PORTNAME/signup` and receives JWT back in response

+- Allows you to make POST requests to `http://localhost:PORTNAME/profiles` to update account profile info

+- Allows you to make GET requests to `http://localhost:PORTNAME/profiles/id` where `id` is the profile id to receive profile info

+- Accounts store all sensitive info for a user such as passwords and usernames whereas Profiles store all user data for them to create

 - Stores POST requests in MongoDB, hashes passwords using bcrypt, and encrypts JWT's via a salt and preferably sent over HTTPS